 Before you start to search for an international internship or research project, the McCulloch Center encourages you to reflect on what you want to get out of the experience.
-Once you have answered the following questions, make an appointment with Kirk Lange, Director of International Experiential Learning, to discuss options and opportunities.
+Once you have answered the following questions, make an appointment with Ruby Maddox, International Internships Coordinator, to discuss options and opportunities.
 Your answers will help tailor your advising session.
 They will also help your prepare your Lynk UAF application if you decide to apply for summer funding.

 - Why do you want an internship or research experience?